rebeccatraceyt/Kryan/README.md

 - The text used in the 404 error page was sourced from [CopyAndPasteFonts](https://www.copyandpastefont.com/ "Link to Font editor") and edited by the developer.

 ### Code
-The developer consulted multiple sites in order to better understand they were trying to implement.
+The developer consulted multiple sites in order to better understand the code they were trying to implement.
 For code that was copied and edited, the developer made sure to reference this with the code.
 The following sites were used on a more regular basis:
 - [Stack Overflow](https://stackoverflow.com/ "Link to Stack Overflow page")
 - [W3Schools](https://www.w3schools.com/ "Link to W3Schools page")
 - [Bootstrap](https://getbootstrap.com/ "Link to BootStrap page")